-There are Inca ruins on Isla del Sol dating back to 15th century AD and many hills contain terraces, which adapt steep and rocky terrain to agriculture.
+Inca ruins on Isla del Sol date back to 15th century AD.
+The islands’ many hills contain terraces, which adapt steep and rocky terrain to agriculture.

 “Among the ruins on the Isla del Sol are the Sacred Rock, a labyrinth-like building called Chicana, Kasa Pata, and Pilco Kaima.
 The Incas believe that the sun god was born here.”

 Isla de la Luna (Island of the Moon) is east of Isla del Sol.
 Both islands belong to the La Paz Department of Bolivia.
 According to legends of Inca mythology, Isla de la Luna is where Viracocha – supreme god of the Incas – commanded the rising of the moon.